-The lectures and practical work will be held on four mornings of each week during term from 9.0 a.m. to 12.30 p.m.
-This timetable is intended to allow for employment and professional experience in the afternoons and evenings.
+The lectures and practical work are held on four mornings of each week from 9.0 a.m. to 12.30 p.m.

-The course of lectures and practical work can be completed in one year of full-time attendance and in more than one year of part-time attendance.
+The course can be completed in one year of full-time attendance and in more than one year of part-time attendance.